Nissan teases next-gen lineup including new Z sports car

 The man known as "Mr. GT-R," Hiroshi Tamura, chief product specialist for the GT-R and Nismo, told Motor Authority in 2019 the future of the GT-R and the Z would be shaped by customers.
 Sounds like customers said they want the Z to return to its roots in terms of looks and deliver more power.

-But what about the other models in the video, it appears the list includes future versions of the Armada, Frontier, Kicks, Murano, Navara, Note, Pathfinder, Qashqai, Rogue, and Terra.
+But what about the other models in the video, it appears the list includes future versions of the Armada, Frontier, Kicks, Murano, Navara, Note, Pathfinder, Qashqai, Rogue, and Terra, as well as the production of 2019's Ariya concept.
 Some of these we'll see in the United States very soon like an updated Armada and next-generation Frontier and Rogue.